 The structure of the operation matters too.
 In practice, the timing profile of open market operations and related balance sheet actions depends on where liquidity lands, how concentrated it is, and whether the institutions receiving it can pass it onward.
 A system with strong intermediation capacity tends to show faster pass-through than one with segmentation, funding frictions, or limited balance sheet flexibility.

 That is why long lags should not automatically be treated as failed transmission.
 A structural lag means the channel is still working but needs time to propagate.
 A blockage is different: it implies impairment in the pathway itself.
-The distinction matters because observed slowness can reflect ordinary transmission mechanics rather than policy ineffectiveness.
+Observed slowness may reflect ordinary transmission mechanics rather than policy ineffectiveness.

 How the lag unfolds through the system